Talent Acquisition Guide: HR’s Map to Acquire Top Talents for Now and Later

 HR personnel across businesses have one common goal – acquiring the best talent from the job market within their budget.
 Over the years, the approach to talent acquisition in HR has taken various shapes and forms, factored by the talent marketplace, sourcing tools, and workplace culture.
 Lately, it’s AI-powered data-driven innovations that are disrupting sourcing decision-making.
 AI sourcing tools are facilitating the development of state-of-the-art products while simplifying and refining existing processes.
 And it works; that’s why 97% of employers plan to raise their recruitment technology budgets in 2023[1].

-This guide to effective talent acquisition elaborates on the key considerations, best practices, and use of AI to find the top talents for your open roles and nurture a candidate pool for future requirements.
+This guide to effective talent acquisition elaborates on the key considerations, best practices, and use of AI to find the top talent for your open roles and nurture a candidate pool for future requirements.

 What is talent acquisition?